-The huge benefits involved by consolidation and deconsolidation outweigh the number of risks.
+It’s not all gray skies though ‒ The benefits of freight consolidation and deconsolidation outweigh the number of risks.
 If shippers opt for a reputed freight forwarder or shipping carrier, these risks can be minimized, or even prevented altogether.

 With proper planning, recorded transportation details, companies with a good track record, trusted sources, freight forwarders liability insurance, and now, with the help of smart containers and big data, the shipment can be tracked efficiently, ensuring safety and secure delivery.

-Consolidation and Deconsolidation of freight are the perfect solutions for businesses with smaller shipment volume that are looking for cost-saving, increased efficiency, productivity, and faster speed of delivery.
+Consolidation and deconsolidation of freight are the perfect solutions for businesses with smaller shipment volume.
+It’s proven to be cost-saving, efficient, productive, and offers quicker delivery.
 Or even for cargo with different destinations on a single route.